Royals vs. Twins MLB Betting Odds, Trends & Prediction

-The Royals vs. Twins series continues with a 7:40 p.m.
-ET matchup from Target Field on Wednesday night.
-With Seth Lugo set to oppose Bailey Ober in the pitching matchup, what’s the smart bet tonight in Minnesota?
+The Royals vs. Twins series wraps up at 1:10 p.m.
+ET on Thursday.
+With Brady Singer set to oppose Chris Paddack in the pitching matchup, what’s the smart bet today from Target Field?

 Game Matchup & Betting Odds